Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 longestSubstringWithKdistinct("araaci", 1)//2, The longest substring with no more than '1' distinct characters is "aa". longestSubstringWithKdistinct("cbbebi", 3)//5, The longest substrings with no more than '3' distinct characters are "cbbeb" & "bbebi".
 ````
-- The above algorithm’s time complexity will be `O(N)`, where `N` is the number of characters in the input string.
+- The above algorithms time complexity will be `O(N)`, where `N` is the number of characters in the input string.
 The outer for loop runs for all characters, and the inner while loop processes each character only once; therefore, the time complexity of the algorithm will be `O(N+N)`, which is asymptotically equivalent to `O(N)`
-- The algorithm’s space complexity is `O(K)`, as we will be storing a maximum of `K+1` characters in the HashMap.
+- The algorithms space complexity is `O(K)`, as we will be storing a maximum of `K+1` characters in the <b>HashMap</b>.

 ## 🔎 Fruits into Baskets (medium)
 https://leetcode.com/problems/fruit-into-baskets/

 > Given an array of characters where each character represents a fruit tree, you are given <b>two baskets</b>, and your goal is to put the <b>maximum number of fruits in each basket</b>.
 The only restriction is that <b>each basket can have only one type of fruit</b>.
 >
-> You can start with any tree, but you can’t skip a tree once you have started.
+> You can start with any tree, but you cant skip a tree once you have started.
 You will pick one fruit from each tree until you cannot, i.e., you will stop when you have to pick from a third fruit type.
 >
 > Write a function to return the maximum number of fruits in both baskets.

-This problem follows the Sliding Window pattern and is quite similar to <b>Longest Substring with K Distinct Characters</b>.
+This problem follows the <b>Sliding Window pattern</b> and is quite similar to <b>[Longest Substring with K Distinct Characters](#longest-substring-with-k-distinct-characters-medium)</b>.

 In this problem, we need to find the length of the longest subarray with no more than two distinct characters (or fruit types!).